 This guide provides a summary of State and County policy, procedures, and references applicable to State and Federal laws.
-The implementation guide may be amended or updated with prior notification by the County and agreement from County-contracted providers.
+The implementation guide may be amended to reflect policy changes as needed.
 A contract amendment is not required.

 3.0 DEFINITIONS OF TERMS